demisto/content-docs/docs/playbooks/generic-polling.md

 * **Possible values returned from polling command**: `starting, running, finished`.
 * **DT** - We want a list of IDs of the processes that are still running.
 Let's explain how it's built:
 `Path.To.Object(val.Status !== ‘finished’).ID`
-Get the object that has a status other than ‘running’, then get its ID field.
+Get the object that has a status other than ‘finished’, then get its ID field.
 The polling is done only once the result is `finished`.
 The dt filter will return an empty result in that case - which triggers the playbook to stop running.

 ## Limitations